 Even if you’ve already obtained your report for the year, you’re entitled to another free report under the law if you believe your file is inaccurate because of fraud or if you’ve been denied credit, insurance or employment within the past two months.

-Make sure you request reports from all three agencies because they often contain different information, says Ira Rheingold, executive director National Association of Consumer Advocates.
+Make sure you request reports from all three agencies because they often contain different information, said Ira Rheingold, executive director National Association of Consumer Advocates.

 2. Gather documents to support your case